mirfan899/sppas/Packager/doc/04_resources/32_4_catalan.md

 of dictionaries for the Simon ASR system at
 <http://spirit.blau.in/simon/import-pls-dictionary/>.
 It was then converted (format and phoneset) by Brigitte Bigi.
-Some new words were also added and phonetized manually.
+Some new words were also added and phonetized manually (thank you Eva!).
+New entries were then added from observed pronunciations in Glissando corpus.

 #### Acoustic Model